alklein/Kadoop/README.md

 Kadoop
 ======

-Instructions for use:
+Kadoop is a map-reduce framework with custom distributed file system.

+## Setup

-* enter the source directory: > cd src
+* Enter the source directory:
+  > cd src

-* if desired, edit config.json
+* If desired, modify the settings by editing config.json

-* build the project: > make all
+* Build the project:
+  > make all

-* change your permissions to permit execution of the startup and shutdown scripts: > chmod u+x start.sh; chmod u+x shutdown.sh
+* Change your permissions to permit execution of the startup and shutdown scripts:
+  > chmod u+x start.sh; chmod u+x shutdown.sh

-* start up the Distributed File System and Map Reduce framework: > ./start.sh
+* Start up the Distributed File System and Map Reduce framework:
+  > ./start.sh

-* press return if necessary, then run Kadoop: > java MR/Kadoop
+* Press return if necessary, then run Kadoop:
+  > java MR/Kadoop

+## Examples

+* Coming soon...

+## Cleaning Up

+* Once you are done (or if you wish to restart), you should execute the shutdown script:
+  > ./shutdown.sh

+* That's it!